-The highest returns came from young people living in the Swindon area with over 50%.
-Returns from within the Wiltshire Council area were low yet spread out with Salisbury registering the highest return with just over 11%.
+The highest returns came from young people living in the Swindon area.

+Wiltshire area returns were low with Salisbury registering the highest return with just over 11%.

 44% of all response came from those in the 16-18-year group and 66% said they were currently in college.